MicrosoftDocs/azure-stack-docs/azure-stack/user/event-hubs-quickstart-cluster-portal.md

 ## Create an Event Hubs cluster

 An Event Hubs cluster provides a unique scoping container in which you can create one or more namespaces.
-To create a cluster in your resource group using the User portal, complete the following steps:
+Complete the following steps to create an Event Hubs cluster:

 1. Sign in to the Azure Stack Hub user portal.
 2. Select **All services** from the left navigation pane, enter "Event Hubs Clusters" in the search bar, and select the **Event Hubs Clusters** item from results list.
-3. Select **+ Add** from the top of the page.
+3. Select **+ Add** from the top of the **Event Hubs Clusters** page.
+The **Create Event Hubs Cluster** panel opens on the right.
-4. On the **Create Event Hubs Cluster** page, **Basics** tab:
+4. On the **Basics** tab of the **Create Event Hubs Cluster** page:
    - **Cluster name**: Enter a name.
 The system immediately checks to see if the name is available.
 If available, a checkmark will show at the right end of the field.
    - **Subscription**: Select the subscription in which you want to create the cluster.
    - **Resource group**: Create/Select the resource group in which you want to create the cluster.